Artist: George Warren

 Per Cent for Art: Yes

-Pictured at the contract signing L-R: Nora Rahill GDA, Jacquie Moore OPW, George Warren Artist, and Brian Norton DIT President
+Pictured at the contract signing L-R: Nora Rahill GDA, Jacquie Moore OPW, George Warren Artist, and Brian Norton Former DIT President.

-On loan from the Office of Public Works (OPW) to the Dublin Institute of Technology (DIT) as part of Pathway 6: Lending & Acquisitions of the Grangegorman Public Art programme.
-The artist, George Warren, is a graduate of DIT.
+On loan from the Office of Public Works (OPW) to the Technological University Dublin (DIT at the time) as part of Pathway 6: Lending & Acquisitions of the Grangegorman Public Art programme.
+The artist, George Warren, is a graduate of TU Dublin (formerly DIT)

 Statement by the artist: